jeffreyhoang/A-Hybrid-Machine-Learning-and-Classical-Planning-System-for-Multi-Robot-Warehouse-Coordination/README.md

 ## AI Novelty & Feasibility Audit

 ### Overall Assessment
 The project is feasible and technically meaningful for a class project, but its broad research area has significant “red ocean” risk.
 Multi-agent pathfinding, A*, prioritized planning, Conflict-Based Search, learned policies, and hybrid classical-learning systems are all well-established research areas.
 A recent survey reviewed more than 200 classical, learning-based, and hybrid MAPF papers, demonstrating that the general topic is highly active and competitive.
-Where Paths Collide

 The project should not claim to introduce a completely new multi-robot path-planning algorithm.
 Its potential contribution is narrower: using supervised learning to select conflict priorities after independently generated A* paths produce a predicted conflict, while using time-aware A* and deterministic validation to preserve safety.